Obrainwave/login-registration-in-php-and-mysql/README.md

 The Features of this source code are that users will be able:
 1. to register
 2. to login
+3. to logout
-3. to reset password when forgot
+4. to reset password when forgot
-4. to change password
+5. to change password
-5. it is also riched with HTML5 and CSS3
+6. it is also riched with HTML5 and CSS3

 Visit my website https://bit.obrainacademy.com to see more of my works.